haribharadwaj/SNAPlabonline/README.md

 The required libraries/dependencies for this project are capture in the ```Pipfile``` and ```Pipfile.lock``` files created by [pipenv](https://github.com/pypa/pipenv).
-Using ```pipenv```, the exact environment that this project was last tested on can be installed by saying:
+Once you have the clone ```pipenv``` can be used to replicate the exact environment that this project was last tested on by saying:

 ```
 pipenv sync